bigjoestretch/public/Intune/Compliance/Cisco Umbrella/README.md

 # Microsoft Intune - Custom Compliance - Cisco Secure Client

-This Intune custom compliance policy is used to check the status of the Cisco Umbrella client on a Windows machine.
+This Intune custom compliance policy is used to detect the status of the Cisco Umbrella client on a Windows machine.
 It attempts to detect whether the Cisco Umbrella client is running on the machine.
 Based on the results, it wil mark the Windows machine compliant or not.

 - [Configure the Application Identity service](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/applocker/configure-the-application-identity-service)